utfsm-eg2-data-analysis/ClasTool/README.md

 export LD_LIBRARY_PATH=${CLASTOOL}/slib/${OS_NAME}:${LD_LIBRARY_PATH}
 ```

-For this to make effect, remember to reload your bash session, by closing and opening your terminal session or by executing:
+For this to take effect, remember to reload your bash session by closing and opening your terminal session or by executing:

 ```
 source .bashrc